movementlabsxyz/movement-hack/README.md

 # movemnt-hack
-Guide material for Movemnt Hackathons and generally for beginners looking to start projects.
+Guide material for Movement Hackathons and generally for beginners looking to start projects.

 ## Using this repository
 This repository can be used as a guide for learning `movement` or as a template for creating a `movement` project.